Is Vistage Worth It? An Honest Review

 If you’re considering whether to join Vistage, you’ve probably wondered: Is Vistage worth it?

-As a longtime member of Vistage and one of its most active speakers, I spend hundreds of hours per year in Vistage groups, and seeing the organization from both sides has given me a unique perspective on its value.
+As a longtime member of Vistage and one of its speakers, I spend hundreds of hours each year with Vistage members, and visiting so many groups has given me a broad, unvarnished view across the organization.

-You may assume I’m biased given my level of participation in the organization (and yes, Vistage is worth it in my personal situation), but I meet so many Vistage members, established and prospective, that I’ve developed a good understanding of who it’s right for and who it’s not.
+First off, this post is my personal opinion only.
+I am indeed an active participant in Vistage — so yes, Vistage is worth it for me personally — but I’ve had enough conversations with Vistage members, both established and prospective, to develop a good understanding of who it’s right for and who it’s not.
 This article is meant to break down the value of Vistage and describe what it’s like for those who are considering joining.

 What is Vistage?